4th-earth/site-fourth-earth/site-raw/content.md

 	- Players MAY increase the Difficulty Rating if transferring more than a single battery point at a time.

 </details>

-### Additions

-The following are classified as one-off rulesets related to specific situations, which Players MAY choose to incorporate into their game-play piecemeal.

-*Note: We make some presumptions about the setup used in conjunction with this addition, which MAY be modified to meet your needs.*

 <details>
 <summary>Death, resurrection, and reincarnation</summary>